aman-maharshi/vanilla-js/todos/README.md

 * Add todo items
 * Remove selected item
 * Search through the todo list
+* Save todo items to loacal storage
+* Load items from local storage on page load

 Features to add:
-*  Store the todo items to loacal storage
-* Load items from local storage
+* Edit a list item without removing it